 - Resolution

-The 6 Plot Points You Can Use
+The 6 Plot Points You Can Use for Your Stories

 - Purpose: The hook intrigues you and makes you want to keep reading or watching.
-It sets the story's stage and excites you about what's to come.
+It sets the stage and excites you about what's to come.

-- Audience Benefit: Curious
+- Audience Benefit: Curiosity

 - Location: At the beginning of your story.

-Oh boy, this is where things start getting messy!
-Conflict is all about problems, disagreements, or obstacles your character or organization faces.
-Despite the importance of conflict, many organizations sprint away from it.
-MLK said, "The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy."
+As MLK said, "The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy."
 This applies to the conflict that arises in your organization's life.

 - Purpose: To create tension and keep your audience on the edge of their seat, wondering, "What's gonna happen?"